 Above and Beyond….

-Each new owner is given a Puppy Packet which includes a detailed list of recommended puppy supplies.
-AKC and microchip registration paperwork, pedigrees and health records of the parents, training tips, grooming articles and breed- specific articles of interest are all included in the packet.
-Lancaster’s of Gold Canyon has a life- long interest in each and every puppy we’ve produced.
+Each new owner is given a Puppy Packet which includes a detailed list of recommended puppy supplies, AKC and microchip registration paperwork, pedigrees and health records of the parents, training tips, grooming articles and breed- specific articles of interest.
+Lancaster’s of Gold Canyon has a life-long interest in each and every puppy we’ve produced.
 We love getting pictures and hearing updates.
 Lifetime support from us is always available and we stand behind each puppy we’ve produced with a health guarantee.

 In summary, a puppy from Lancaster’s of Gold Canyon is healthy, happy and confident.
 She comes from health tested parents and Champion bloodlines.
-It comes to you leash, crate and Potty Park trained.
+It comes to you leash, crate and potty trained.
 Her health is guaranteed.